 - TECENTRIQ can cause primary or secondary adrenal insufficiency.
-For Grade 2 or higher adrenal insufficiency, initiate symptomatic treatment, including hormone replacement as clinically indicated - and Grade 2 (0.2%) adverse reactions.
+For Grade 2 or higher adrenal insufficiency, initiate symptomatic treatment, including hormone replacement as clinically indicated - Adrenal insufficiency occurred in 0.4% (11/2616) of patients receiving TECENTRIQ as a single agent, including Grade 3 (<0.1%) and Grade 2 (0.2%) adverse reactions.
 Adrenal insufficiency led to permanent discontinuation of TECENTRIQ in 1 patient and withholding of TECENTRIQ in 1 patient.
-Systemic corticosteroids were required in 81% (9/11) of patients with adrenal for adrenal insufficiency did not reinitiate TECENTRIQ
+Systemic corticosteroids were required in 81% (9/11) of patients with adrenal insufficiency; of these, 3 patients remained on systemic corticosteroids.
+The single patient in whom TECENTRIQ was withheld for adrenal insufficiency did not reinitiate TECENTRIQ